-► 1 DX + 1 DPX:
+1 DX + 1 DPX:

-- It is strongly recommended to use an RJ-12 to RJ-45 adapter to connect the DPX sensor package to the DX sensor package. - You can replace the DX in the following diagram with one DPX3 package, but NOT with DX2.
+• It is strongly recommended to use an RJ-12 to RJ-45 adapter to connect the DPX sensor package to the DX sensor package.

-▶ Diverse combinations via the DPX3-ENVHUB4 sensor hub:
+- Diverse combinations via the DPX3-ENVHUB4 sensor hub:

 - You must use the DPX3-ENVHUB4 sensor hub instead of the old DPX-ENVHUB4 sensor hub.
 Each port on the hub supports any of the following:

 - One individual DX2 sensor package

 - A chain of DX2 sensor packages

 - One individual DX sensor package

 - A chain of DX sensor packages

 - One individual DPX3 sensor package

 - A chain of DPX3 sensor packages

 - One individual DPX2 sensor package

 - One individual DPX sensor package